Claude Code plugin · v0.2.1

 The turn is recorded as it happens

-Read/Grep/Glob bump the exploration count.
-Editing a code file records the path.
-Writing a note stamps its timestamp, rebuilds the index, and marks that topic as freshened.
+Opening a topic note records a consult, deduped so re-reading one note counts once.
+Any other Read, plus Grep and Glob, bumps the exploration count.
+Editing a code file records the path — unless it's inside .project-notes/, which is the notebook's own plumbing, not your code.
+Writing a note stamps its timestamp, rebuilds the index, and marks that topic freshened.

 4